Monitoring and observing the Buildkite Agent

 • Agent logs: Relate to how the agent itself is running.
 These are not uploaded or saved (except where the output from the agent is read or redirected by another process, such as systemd or launchd).

-Health checking and status page
+Health checking, metrics, and status page

 The agent can optionally run an HTTP service that describes the agent's state.
 The service is suitable for both automated health checks and human inspection.